cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-tech-services--pc-refresh-checklist-tech-services-support-.md

 ---
 name: "[Tech Services] PC Refresh Checklist Tech Services Support "
 about: This template is to help the Tech Services team with TPW PC refreshes
-title: "[Tech Services] TPW PC Refresh 2025 Checklist - [FIRST NAME, LAST INITIAL] -Device Serial Number- "
+title: "[Tech Services] TPW PC Refresh 2025 Checklist - [FIRSTNAME, LASTINITIAL] -DeviceSerialNumber- "
 labels: 'Service: Tech Services, Type: Operations, [Workgroup] :rotating_light: MISSING'
 assignees: ''

 ---

---Serial number--
+--Serialnumber--
---COA tag--
+--COAtag--
---First Name, Last intial<!--LastName-->
+--FirstName, Lastintial<!--LastName-->

 ## Steps
 - [ ] Talking to user about backing up their computers.
 Send message "your computer is on this years PC refresh.
 When would be a good time to have it swapped out?
 Do you have any special software?"